innomx/ctsframework/README.md

 ## Usage

-Usage is described in the package [vignette](https://innomx.github.io/ctsframework/vignettes/ctsframework-vignette.html).
+Usage is described in the [vignette](https://innomx.github.io/ctsframework/vignettes/pmx-example.html).

--->